thruthesky/backend/README.md

 `height` is the number of height in px.

-`quality` is the number of quality of image. for jpeg, it is between 1~100, for png, it is between 1-10.
+`quality` is the number of quality of image. for jpeg, it is between 1~100, for png, it is between 1-10. `quality` is working only if `type` is set to 'jpg' or 'png'.

+@attention `quality` with `type` png is not working property.

 `resize` can be 'scale', 'best-fit', 'one-iemension', 'resize', 'crop', 'freecrop'